Just me, Micah Riot.

 You may reschedule at your convenience, given at least 24 hours of notice.
 If you reschedule within 24 hours or don't come to your consultation appointment, you will be charged $25.

 For tattoo appointments:

 I ask for a week of notice if you need to reschedule your appointment.

-A cancellation or a reschedule within 24 hours incurs a charge of $300.
+A cancellation or a reschedule within 24 hours incurs a charge of $350.

 Every body has its' own individual pain map.
 Generally speaking, wherever you have the most nerve endings is where it will hurt the most.
 Hands/fingers, necks, faces, armpits, stomachs are some examples.
-In my experience, big solid muscles are the most bearable: thighs, upper arms, calves.
-In the end, placement should be determined by many other factors, and very little by the expectation of pain.
-And no, how much fat you have on a body part does not really matter in relation to pain.
+In my experience, big solid muscles such as thighs, upper arms and parts of the back are among the least sensitive.
+How much fat you have on a body part does not matter in relation to pain.

 As for working out, that depends on what your workout is.
 Swimming, surfing and other water sports are not recommended.
-Lifting weights and running should be fine as long as you can keep your tattoo area clean.
+Lifting weights and running should be fine as long as you can keep your tattoo clean.

 I will not replicate someone else's artwork as I don't find plagiarism ethical.
 Please do not ask.
 Be inspired.
 Be creative.
 Be you.
 Everyone else is already taken.
 I will happily help you design something uniquely yours.

 I do a lot of my work free-hand, as in directly, onto your skin.
-I do not send any designs over e-mail.
+I do not send designs over e-mail.

 I am happy to answer any of your questions without a commitment.
 I charge $50 per consultation in such cases.